 Dyslexia is a specific learning disability, which means it can be identified through testing.
-In Sherman ISD, we test students beginning at the end of First Grade.
-Students who fit the profile of a dyslexic student begin the class in the fall of 2nd grade.
+In Sherman ISD, we test students for the characteristics of dyslexia, and those who fit the profile of a dyslexic student begin the class at the beginning of the following semester.
 Parents can request dyslexia testing.
 If a student needs testing, the referral comes from the classroom teacher and goes through the Response to Intervention committee.
-First Grade testing is done in May each year.
-Older students can be referred at any time during the year.
-Students who need services then begin the program the following semester.
-The Take Flight dyslexia program lasts two years.
+The Take Flight dyslexia program typically lasts two years.

 Characteristics of dyslexia:

 - Problems with accurately reading words in isolation

 - Problems with distinguishing sounds in words (phonological awareness)

 - Problems with phonological memory

 Students will have strengths in non-print areas, such as Oral Language or Math, that make their problems with reading unexpected.
 (Reversals are irrelevant to the identification of dyslexia.)